 Picture yourself in one of the world’s wealthiest cities: New York, Los Angeles, Zurich and London may spring to mind.
 But in terms of the fastest growing - based on annual gross domestic product - it is Asian cities – particularly those in India – that are powering ahead.

 According to research institute Oxford Economics, all the top 10 fastest-growing cities by GDP between now and 2035 will be in India.

 Surat, in the state of Gujarat, will have the fastest economic growth in the world.

 The city is a renowned diamond processing and trading centre, with a strong IT sector, and the report predicts an average annual GDP growth rate of 9.2% between now and 2035.

 In second place is Agra – home of the Taj Mahal – which will grow by 8.6% per year.

 Bengaluru – known as India’s Silicon Valley because of its booming tech and start-up scene – will grow 8.5% year on year by 2035, putting it in third place.

 Hyderabad, another Indian tech hub, is in fourth place with 8.47% growth.
 The southern city is also home to the country’s first IKEA store.

-Outside of India, Phnom Penh, the Cambodian capital, will see the fastest growth at 8.1%, while Dar es Salaam, a major port city on Tanzania’s Indian Ocean coast, will lead African cities with 7.8%.
+Outside of India, Phnom Penh, the Cambodian capital, will see the fastest growth at 8.1%, while Dar es Salaam, Tanzania’s economic capital, will lead African cities with 7.8%.

 Its authors say cities will drive the growth of the global economy, which they project will expand by 2.6% per year.